 Later on during the day when we met at the house of one of their elder congregants, I asked him why the men all had beards.
 I was expecting at least a quote from the OT, since I knew there was no support from the New.
 He said, "because our group thinks it's right and good".
 Quite a basis to force people to conform.
 This is quite common among the anabaptist religious groups, that is outward rituals, clothing and personal hygiene styles as a basis to try to be right with God.
 Sadly, so far from Jesus (Mark 7).
 When we told them that my wife and I had been divorced, they shut down and ushered us away, since no previously divorced people can be part of their religious group.

-Back in the summer of 1999, I preached at the train stations that people would wait at for the train to take them to what we call the evil epicenter…that is Manhattan.
-There would be several hundred people gathered on a platform for about 7 minutes waiting for the train, so I had that long to proclaim the words of the Lord to them.
+Back in the summer of 1999, I preached at the train stations that people would wait at for the train to take them to Manhattan.
+There would be several hundred people gathered on a platform for about 7 minutes waiting for the train, so I had that long to proclaim the words of God to them.
 I did this for about three mornings each week for about ten weeks or so.
 I would have a portable sign with our telephone number for people to call.
 Instead of an interest in the message I was preaching, I got mocking and cold indifference.
-The last day I went out to preach (I didn’t know it was the last day until the events unfolded), a man behind my back and from afar threw some large stones at me, which fell harmlessly at my feet.
-The message the Lord had given me that week was a challenge to the people for those who say they trusted in Jesus Christ to raise their hands.
+The last day I went out to preach (I didn't know it was the last day until the events unfolded), a man behind my back and from afar threw some large stones at me, which fell harmlessly at my feet.
+The message that week was a challenge to the people for those who say they trusted in Jesus Christ to raise their hands.
 I preached to thousands of people that week and only two people raised their hands when I asked them to raise their hands if they trusted in Jesus.

 In the years after the public preaching, I had tried to start bible studies in our house - just bible studies mind you, not even serious attempts to live more according to Jesus' teachings.
 These always failed because the people expect American christianity to be blessed by us.
 So they last for a while and then move on once they start to count even a small cost of doing without their traditions and the things in the world they are unwilling to try to give up.
 And they have all of christianity's most popular preachers, teachers, scholars and clergymen to back them up as they leave and go find a comfortable religious club to be a part of.

-It has been since about 1998 that I have been out of the “churches”, what I now see clearly as religious-social organizations and NOT the called out ones of Jesus (ekklesia)("religion" is people's attempt to be accepted by God by mean's other than Jesus' gives).
-The Lord has shown us that trying to proclaim Jesus’ words to folks involved in the christian religious organizations is truly a vain endeavor that He does not want us to partake in.
+It has been since about 1998 that I have been out of the 'churches', what I now see clearly as religious-social organizations and NOT the called out ones of Jesus (ekklesia)("religion" is people's attempt to be accepted by God by mean's other than Jesus' gives).
+I have learned that trying to proclaim Jesus' words to folks involved in the christian religious organizations is truly a vain endeavor that He does not want us to partake in.
 If you read the gospels which contain Jesus' Words, you will see he kept away from the religious leaders and their zealous followers, and went looking for the lost sheep among their haunts.

-We are now seeking to establish a Family in the Central US area.
+We are now seeking to establish a Family in the Central US area or anywhere else on the earth that people are willing to listen to the Light of the world.
 Please do contact us if you are able to help with this work.
 It should be one of our highest priorities, as follower's of the Light, to manifest the agape (love) that the Father's says is necessary.
 We cannot do this alone, we need each other.